Due Diligence Report

 1. Company Information

-Mitsui Mining & Smelting Co., Ltd. (CID number: 004403) is a refiner that produces high-purity tin and tin oxide, and its manufacturing base is located at 1-5-1 Shiomachi, Takehara City, Hiroshima Prefecture, Japan.
-The period covered by this report is from January 1, 2024 to December 31, 2024.
+Mitsui Kinzoku Co., Ltd. Takehara PVD Materials Plant (CID number: 004403) is a smelter that produces high-purity tin and tin oxide.
+The manufacturing base for these products is located at 1-5-1 Shiomachi, Takehara City, Hiroshima Prefecture.
+The period covered by this report is from January 1, 2025 to December 31, 2025.

 2. RMAP (Responsible Mineral Assurance Program) Assessment Summary